tanimaraeliassantos/piano-layout-app/README.md

 ## Features

 - Naturals and enharmonics housed in a green keyframe.
-Elegant, fit for the new Chopin.
-Just don't try to get a note out of it, not for it.
-Just for the looks.
+Just don't try to get a note out of it, not for it, you silly.

 ## Technologies